lalrochhara/Sophie-Wiki-Restoration/privacy.md

-# Data privacy and security
-___
+## Privacy with Sophie

-:information_source: **Sophie respects your privacy; every part of Sophie is open source!**
+:information_source: Sophie respects your privacy; every part of Sophie is open source!
-                       `Sophie's team is constantly improving privacy and security.`
+- `Sophie's team is constantly improving privacy and security.`

-:information_source: **We don't collect your private data!**
+* We don't collect your private data!
-                     `We don't save your messages or any other information about them.`
+- `We don't save your messages or any other information about them.`

+## What data we are saving

+ **Public user's data**

--   First and second names, User ID, Telegram username
+First and second names,
+User ID, Telegram username
--   Telegram language
+Telegram language
--   Timestamp of the date when Sophie had seen the user first time
+Timestamp of the date when Sophie had seen the user first time

+**Chat data**

+Chat name,
--   Chat name, username, and Chat ID
+username, and Chat ID
--   We are caching chat admins (1 hour after the last command)
+We are caching chat admins (1 hour after the last command)

-### We are **not** logging message counts, messages texts, or their authors!
+We are not logging message counts, messages texts, or their authors!

+**Analytics**

--   Speed of long queries
+Speed of long queries
--   Counting of data types in all chats
+Counting of data types in all chats
--   Percents of using features in chats
+Percents of using features in chats
--   Number of new chats in 48 hours
+Number of new chats in 48 hours

+# Crashlytics
 Crashlytics significantly help Sophie to be stable.
 We are trying to log as few data as possible.

-# **Currently we can only log:**
+**Currently we can only log:**

--   Crash traceback
+Crash traceback
--   Raw update data which caused crash (with censored private information)
+Raw update data which caused crash (with censored private information)

 **Raw update example:**

 ```python
 {
    "message_id":[